yequ172672/junkboy_cn/README.md

 - **Dashboard Overview**: Quick stats and system status at a glance
 - **Message Categories**: Automatic sorting into General, Promotion, Notification, Transaction, and Junk
 - **Filter Testing**: Built-in testing screen to verify filter effectiveness before deployment
+- **Conversation View**: Messages grouped by sender for easy browsing in both Hub and Filtered screens

+### 📥 **Unified Hub (Optional)**
+- **Unified Inbox**: View all SMS messages and chat notifications in one place
+- **Configurable Display**: Choose to show SMS only, chats only, or both
+- **Conversation Grouping**: Messages grouped by sender with tap-to-open in default SMS app
+- **Flexible Views**: Switch between conversation view and individual message view
+- **Disabled by Default**: Enable in Settings → Hub Settings when needed

 ### 🔔 **Granular Notification Control**
 - **Category-Specific Notifications**: Choose which message types to receive notifications for
 - **Smart Notification Channels**: Separate Android notification channels for each category with appropriate priority levels
 - **Blocked Message Alerts**: Optional notifications for filtered junk messages
 - **Notification Actions**: Quick actions to allow senders or mark messages as read
+- **SMS App Notification Control**: Buzzkill-like features to dismiss/mute notifications from default SMS app

 ### 🛠️ **Advanced Customization**
 - **Custom Keywords**: Add your own spam indicators and important terms